raycast/extensions/extensions/file-ai/README.md

 ### Placeholders

 When creating custom commands, you can use placeholders in your prompts that will be substituted with relevant information whenever you run the command.
 These placeholders range from simple information, like the current date, to complex data retrieval operations such as getting the content of the most recent email.
 Placeholders are a powerful way to add context to your File AI prompts.
 The valid placeholders are as follows:

+### URL Placeholders

+You can instruct File AI to extract text from any webpage by using the {{URL}} placeholder.
+For example, `{{http://68k.news}}` would be replaced with the visible text of the 68k News homepage.
+You can use this to interface between files, data, webpages, and APIs.

 #### API Data Placeholders
 | Placeholder | Replaced With |